Calamaro82/TestAutomation/ReadMe.md

 * The new entry must follow the same pattern than the default entries.
 * The key attribute must be unique and in lower case.

-For example, to add a new environment called UAT the App.config file would look like this:
+For example, to add a new environment called UAT the **app.config** file would look like this:

 	<configuration>
 		<appSettings>